genebean/vagrant-puppet-environment/README.md

 2. Automate foreman-proxy setup
 3. Automate foreman install via a while loop and checking exit codes
 4. When does r10k get run on pm?
+5. Implement the eyaml backend for Hiera and move sensitive data into it.
-5. Design a method for EApps / Web Team people to author data
+6. Design a method for EApps / Web Team people to author data

 ## Installing for development / testing